MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-organization-branding.md

 ![Company branding for Contoso](media/microsoft-edge-organization-branding/efb-company-branding-new.png)

+## Branding support

+Organization branding is not supported for the following:

+* Government - GCC tenants
+* Intune MAM
+* Microsoft Edge for mobile devices
+* Some discrepancy on macOS

 ## Organization branding assets

 You can use the default Edge for Business branding elements or customize branding for your organization.